 This class offers the opportunity for dog-and-handler teams to continue improving their basic skills for solid, reliable responses.
 More advanced skills will be introduced, with a goal of meeting the requirements for AKC Beginner Novice competition and/or to prepare for Intermediate level training.
 This class may be repeated.
 Class size is limited and preregistration is required.

-This class is for students who want to strengthen the bond with their dog through positive training or are considering competition.
+This class is for students who want to strengthen the bond with their dog through positive training or who are considering competition.
 This class will focus on fine tuning handler skills to achieve reliable responses.
 Off-leash work and low jumps may be introduced.
 Dogs in this class must be able to work reliably in a group situation.
 Successful completion of Basic Skills Criteria or Instructor approval required.
 This class may be repeated.
 Class size is limited and preregistration is required.

 This class is for students who are training for competition in either traditional obedience or rally, or who wish to continue higher level training.
 Exercises will focus on refining competition skills, both on and off leash.
 Emphasis will be placed on precision in handler body language and footwork, and on the dog’s focus, attention, and reliable responses to commands.
 Opportunities will be provided to practice specific competition exercises which may vary depending on the makeup of the class.
 Instructor approval required.

 Open to children of KCFA members only; for children ages 4-10 years.
 Dogs must be under reasonable control of the child and must be safe in a group setting.
 Parent or guardian must be present for each class.